 Positioning can also be done over EtherCAT.
 The desired position (position counts either relative or absolute) can be written to the drive directly over EtherCAT.
 Alternatively, predefined positions can be stored in the drive and the PLC can select which position the system should move to and send that signal over EtherCAT.

 Along with the benefits of EtherCAT mentioned above, KEB drives also offer functional safety options.
 Safe-Torque-Off (STO) is offered as standard.
 More advanced Safe Motion functionality according to ISO 13849 is available, including: SS1, SS2, SOS, SLS, SLP, SLI, SDI, SSM.
+Additionally, SM3 is a FSoE Servo Drive that allows all safety functionality to be carried over the protocol.

 One advantage for moving Safe Motion into the drive is that the drive’s high power does not need to be removed in certain situations.
 An example would be when an operator opens the machine tool door to clear debris.
 Traditionally, all power would be cut from the drive to the motor does not unintentionally start.
 But this requires that operator waits so the drive bus capacitors can discharge and recharged again.